Employee appraisals: how to conduct effective performance reviews

 Self-reflection is an incredibly important tool that forces an employee to devote time to evaluate their own performance at your company.
 They may realise, for example, that they’ve been wasting several hours of valuable time a week on data entry and are hoping to find a solution to automate it.
-Perhaps they can even think of one before the meeting and present it then.
+Perhaps they can even think of a solution to bring to the meeting.

-Or, they may feel they are overperforming in one area, and ask you to be challenged in new ways—something you should be eager about as this is a positive sign of a loyal and motivated employee.
+Or, they may feel they are overperforming in one area, and want to be challenged in new ways—something you should be eager to support as this is a positive sign of a loyal and motivated employee.

 A self-assessment form or personal development plan (PDP) should be broken down into three parts: